-The alarm connections are single pole double throw relays, i.e. Form C contacts (technically a "common (C)" contact, and one that is connected to the common when the relay is powered (NO), and the other connected when the relay is unpowered(NC)) each of which can be set to change state when the oxygen level reaches a certain percentage of the output range.
+The analyzer contains two relays with "Form C" contacts (technically a "common (C)" contact, and one that is connected to the common when the relay is powered (NO), and the other connected when the relay is unpowered(NC)) each of which can be set to change state when the oxygen level reaches a certain percentage of the output range.
 Typically they will be set so that the relay is powered when the unit is NOT in alarm, and to go into the unpowered, i.e. alarm state, when the oxygen level exceeds a certain value.
 This is what is called a high alarm (alarming when the reading goes high), in the "Failsafe" mode, meaning that the relay indicates an alarm either when the reading is too high, or else when the power has failed.
 There are many logical possibilities for the relay operation but they are selected using the User Interface program and so are not described here.
 If the unit does go into an alarm the front panel LED will change color to red.